Frequently Asked Questions

 Mobile Number Portability (MNP)

-MNP allows subscribers to switch operators while keeping their existing number.
-This requires developers to implement lookup mechanisms to determine the current operator for a given number.
+When MNP becomes available, subscribers will be able to switch operators while keeping their numbers.
+At that point, implement lookup mechanisms to determine the current operator.

 Emergency Numbers